tc39/proposal-ses/README.md

 SES -- Secure ECMAScript -- is such a subset.

+SES derives an ocap environment from a conventional ES5 or ES2015 environment through a small number of carefully chosen modifications.
+SES specifies two particular sets of such modifications: (1) it requires that all the primordial objects -- objects like `Array.prototype`, mandated by the ECMAScript language specification to exist before any code starts running -- be made transitively immutable, and (2) it forbids any references to any other objects that are not already transitively immutable and powerless from being reachable from the initial execution state of the environment (notably including such typical browser provided globals as `window` or `document`).

+These restrictions must be in place prior to to any (user) code being allowed to run.
+This can be achieved either by arranging to run special code beforehand that introduces the restrictions by actually modifying the stock environment in place, or the restricted environment may be provided directly by the underlying execution engine.

-SES turns a conventional ES5 or ES2015 environment into an ocap environment by imposing various restrictions prior to any code being allowed to run.
-Although programs are limited to a subset of the full ECMAScript language, SES will compatibly run nearly all ES5 or ES2015 code that follows recognized ES best practices.
-In fact, many features introduced in ES5 and ES2015 were put there specifically to enable this subsetting and restriction, so that we could realize a secure computing environment for JavaScript.
+Although programs in SES are limited to a subset of the full ECMAScript language, SES will compatibly run nearly all ES5 or ES2015 code that follows recognized ES best practices.
+In fact, many features introduced in ES5 and ES2015 were put there specifically to enable this subsetting and restriction, so that we could realize a secure computing environment for JavaScript without additional special support from the engine.

 SES has a [formal semantics](http://research.google.com/pubs/pub37199.html) supporting automated verification of some security properties of SES code.
 It